tyger07/BF4-Server-Stats/README.md

 ## BF4 Server Stats Webpage Overview

 This page requires the use of a stats database which is created by XpKiller's Procon "BF4 Chat, GUID, Stats and Mapstats Logger" Plugin.
-If you need help with his plugin, you must seek assistance in XpKiller's plugin thread: https://forum.myrcon.com/showthread.php?6698-Chat-GUID-Stats-and-Mapstats-Logger-1-0-0-2
+If you need help with XpKiller's stats logger plugin, you must seek assistance in XpKiller's plugin thread: https://forum.myrcon.com/showthread.php?6698-Chat-GUID-Stats-and-Mapstats-Logger-1-0-0-2

 For best compatibility with this webstats page, use the following settings in XpKiller's Procon logging plugin: